crusnac/bioy/README.md

 ### Optional Parameters

 - `translation` is used to specify which translation you would like to be dispyed.
 See https://www.biblegateway.com/versions/ for avaialble translation
 - `col` is used to specify how many columns are dispalyed.
-If not specified, the default is 3 columns.
+If not specified, the default is `3` columns.
 - `locale` is used to display the date in the proper language.
 If not specified, the default is based on your hosting provider.
 - `display_current_month` is used to toggle whether to display the current Month/Year.
-If not specified, the default is No
+If not specified, the default is `yes`

 ### Adding a New lanauge
 This plugin can easilbe be extended to other lanagues by simply creating a new bioy_**langage**.xml file.
 Simply copy an exsiting file, rename it to the language code that the file has been translated to, translate books (https://www.biblegateway.com/versions/New-King-James-Version-NKJV-Bible/#booklist) and reference the lanaguage in the shortcode.